tier4/CalibrationTools/sensor/docs/tutorials/tag_based_pnp_calibrator.md

     <img src="../images/tag_based_pnp_calibrator/visualization1.jpg"  alt="visualization1">
 </p>

-After the tools detect the LidarTag and AprilTag, it will show the detection markers on the `rviz` and the `image view`.
-The text in the rviz will also display the current number of pairs of LidarTag detections and AprilTag detections.
+After the tools detect the lidartag and apriltag, it will show the detection markers on the `rviz` and the `image view`.
+The text in the rviz will also display the current number of pairs of lidartag detections and apriltag detections.

 <p align="center">
     <img src="../images/tag_based_pnp_calibrator/visualization2.jpg"  alt="visualization2">